-According to the revised ETS Directive, operators applying for free allocation in May 2024 will need to provide evidence that they have implemented energy efficiency measures with proportionate costs and with a payback of three years or less in order to avoid the 20% free allocation penalty.
+According to the revised ETS Directive, operators applying for free allocation in May 2024 will need to provide evidence that they have implemented all the recommended energy efficiency measures with proportionate costs and with a payback of three years or less in order to avoid the 20% free allocation penalty.
+With the latest Commission proposal, installations with energy audits issued by the end of 2023 would have very limited time to implement all the recommendations in order to avoid the free allocation penalty.

-Since energy audits have a four-year calendar in line with the provisions of the Energy Efficiency Directive, the timeline of the energy efficiency conditionality should allow sufficient time to operators for implementing such recommendations.
+Solution: Since energy audits have a four-year calendar in line with the provisions of the Energy Efficiency Directive, the timeline of the energy efficiency conditionality should allow sufficient time to operators for implementing such recommendations by considering only implementation of measures resulting from audits issued by 31 May 2021.

-Furthermore, companies that have implemented a certified energy or environmental management system which requires continuous improvements should be considered fulfilling the ETS energy efficiency conditionality.
+Furthermore, companies that have implemented a certified energy or environmental management system which recommends the planning of the implementation of energy efficiency measures according to a specific calendar, with some measures to be implemented chronologically after others, should be considered fulfilling the ETS energy efficiency conditionality.